 - Add the mushrooms and water, and leave to cook until the mushrooms are tender.

-- Now, you can add the miso paste, and stir well.
+- Now, you can add the miso paste and seaweed, and stir well.

 And that's the lovely broth.
 If you want it extra tasty, add some soy sauce, or fish sauce to it.
-Add the cooked udon noodles, garlish with the remaining green onions, and that's your soup ready.
+Add the cooked udon noodles, and that's your soup ready.

 What else can you add to the soup?